 The Volkswagen ID.6 electric crossover that enters production in China next year is significantly larger than the ID.4, EVW had learned.
 As per the information we accessed, the ID.6 is expected to be almost 200 mm longer than the ID.4 with a 300+ mm wheelbase increase.

-The 7-seat electric SUV, known internally as the Lounge SUVe, is touted as the production version of the ID.Roomzz that Volkswagen showcased in 2019 and will probably be named ID.6 as it would go on to become the largest member of the ID car range.
-Chinese reports say that it would measure over 5 m in length and compete with full-size electric SUVs such as the Nio ES8 and will be listed on the Chinese market in 2021.
+Following the reopening of the Chinese factories earlier this year following the Coronavirus lockdown, Volkswagen rolled out the first pre-production unit of the 7-seat electric SUV in the country, local media reported.
+Known internally as the Lounge SUVe, it is touted as the production version of the ID.Roomzz that Volkswagen showcased in 2019 and will probably be named ID.6 as it would go on to become the largest member of the ID car range.
+The ID.6 would compete with full-size electric SUVs such as the Nio ES8 and will be listed on the Chinese market in 2021.

-The ID.6 will be the first three-row SUV in the ID line-up, which comprises of the ID.3 hatchback, ID.4 five-seater SUV, ID.Buzz van, ID.Vizzion sedan, ID.Space Vizzion family wagon, and to be joined by MEB Entry models VW ID.1 & VW ID.2.
-These vehicles are based on Volkswagen’s MEB electric platform as VW aims to sells 1.5 million electric cars a year by 2025.
+The ID.6 will be the first three-row SUV in the ID line-up, which comprises of the ID.3 hatchback, ID.4 five-seater SUV, ID.5 sports crossover, ID.Buzz van, ID.Vizzion sedan, ID.Space Vizzion family wagon, and to be joined by MEB Entry models VW ID.1 & VW ID.2.
+These current and future vehicles are based on Volkswagen’s MEB electric platform as the brand aims to sells 1.5 million electric cars a year by 2025.

 The ID.6 SUV could reach the shores of the United States in the second half of 2022 as a zero emissions alternative to the VW Tiguan AllSpace.